Synthetic fuels

 Catalyst/industrial process developments for producing synthetic fuels with high efficiency

 In Fischer-Tropsch (FT) synthesis, hydrogen and carbon monoxide (CO) react on a catalyst to produce synthetic crude oil through carbon chain growth.
+We are working on developing FT catalysts and production processes that can produce synthetic crude oil with high efficiency.

 Work toward the commercialization of a Synthetic Fuel production process